 Back in 1973, comic book writer/artist Jim Starlin was taking a psychology class and dreamed up a new character: Thanos.
 He got the idea from the two aspects of love and hate between Eros and Thanatos.
-Initially, he based it on the Jack Kirby creation of Darkseid, however when he drew the character, he included the eyebrow covers and the character actually looked more like Metron.
-Roy Thomas, at Marvel, suggested that he "beef him up" a bit.
+Initially, he based it on the Jack Kirby creation of Darkseid.
+When he drew the character, however, he included the eyebrow covers and the character actually looked more like Metron.
+Roy Thomas at Marvel suggested that he "beef him up" a bit.

 Thanos made his premier in Iron Man #55 where he started with his arch nemesis Drax the Destroyer.

-Thanos is successfully able to use the cosmic cube to make himself God.
-However, before he can use the cube to wipe out all life in the solar system, he is defeated by Captain Marvel as he was still drawing power from the cube and could not sustain godhood without the energy of worshippers.
+Thanos was successfully able to use the cosmic cube to make himself God.
+However, before he could use the cube to wipe out all life in the solar system, he was defeated by Captain Marvel, as he was still drawing power from the cube and could not sustain godhood without the energy of worshippers.